Agricultural firm Kakuzi PLC is bullish on the long-term growth prospects of its products.

 Kakuzi aims to increase its annual production of macadamia nuts from 500 million kilograms to one million kilograms of kernels.

 “We have 1030 hectares of planted macadamia.
-In our next phase we project we shall have expanded by 35 hectares to 1400 hectares in three years,” Mathias Muinde, Assistant General Manager notes.
+In our next phase, we shall have expanded by 35 hectares to 1400 hectares in three years,” Mathias Muinde, Assistant General Manager, notes.

 “The demand for macadamia is very high because the global supply is 2 per cent,” Muinde disclosed.

 However, he raised concerns about the impact of climate change on the crop.
 Initially, they used to harvest 70 per cent of the nuts in the March-April period, but now it is 50:50 per cent for the two seasons.

 “Although we are not losing on the yield, harvesting in two seasons increases our operational cost because of a long harvesting period.”

 Regarding blueberries described as ‘superfoods’, Mr Laban Koima, Manager Blueberry, according to their 10-year development plan (from 2019), would have expanded to 200 hectares from the current 10 hectares.

 Koima says they are also getting orders from Nigeria and Egypt.

 The plan by Kakuzi is the latest indication that its income diversification strategy is bearing fruits.